crazyboycjr/mobike-ofo-crawler/README.md

 # mobike-ofo-crawler

-A crawler script, fetching real time bike positions from Mobike API and ofo API, saving the record in the Posgresql database.
+A crawler script, fetching real time bike positions from Mobike API and ofo API~~, saving the records in the Posgresql database~~.

 ## Build
 Change to the project directory, and